-Share Currency Designation Risk
+Hedged Share Class Risk

 A Class of Shares of a Fund may be designated in a currency other than the Base Currency of the Fund.
-Changes in the exchange rate between the Base Currency and such designated currency may lead to a depreciation of the value of such Shares as expressed in the designated currency.
-The Fund's Investment Manager may try but is not obliged to mitigate this risk by using financial instruments such as those described under the heading "Currency Risk".
+Changes in the exchange rate between the Base Currency and such Class currency may lead to a depreciation of the value of such Shares as expressed in the Class currency.
+The Fund's Investment Manager may try but is not obliged to mitigate this risk by using financial instruments such as those described under the heading "Currency Risk" in order to hedge the Class currency exposure against the Base Currency of the relevant Fund.
 While it is not the intention, overhedged or underhedged positions may arise here due to factors outside the control of the Investment Manager.

-Such over hedged positions shall not exceed 105 per cent of the Net Asset Value of the relevant Class.
-Hedged positions will be kept under review to ensure that over-hedged positions do not exceed the permitted level.
+Such over hedged positions shall not exceed 105 per cent of the Net Asset Value of the relevant Class and under hedged positions shall not fall short of 95% of the portion of the Net Asset Value of the Class which is to be hedged.
+Hedged positions will be kept under review to ensure that over-hedged positions do not exceed the permitted level and that under hedged positions shall do not fall short of the permitted level.
+Over or under hedged positions will not be carried forward from month to month.
 This review will also incorporate a procedure to ensure that positions materially in excess of 100 per cent of the Net Asset Value of the relevant Class will not be carried forward from month to month.
-To the extent that hedging is successful, the performance of the class is likely to move in line with the performance of the underlying assets.
-Investors should note however that investors in a hedged class will not benefit if the class currency falls against the base currency and/or the currency in which the assets of the Fund are denominated.
+Investors should note however that investors in a hedged class will not benefit if the Class currency falls against the Base Currency of the relevant Fund.